 The Best Way to Get Around the Oldest City

-America’s Oldest City is accessible by foot, but for new-comers, families with little ones, and the hiking weary, the best way to explore the is via the hop-on hop-off trolleys that run throughout the ancient city.
-Not only do they provide you with an in depth guided tour of the history and city attractions, but they also give you the the opportunity to leave your car behind, saving time-worry of the meter running out and leg work.
+America’s Oldest City is accessible by foot, but for new-comers, families with little ones, and the hiking weary, the best way to explore St. Augustine is via the hop-on hop-off trolleys that run throughout the ancient city.
+Not only do they provide you with an in-depth guided tour of the history and city attractions, but they also give you the the opportunity to leave your car behind, saving time-worry of the meter running out and leg work.

 Family Tip: Have young kids?
 A full ride on the trolley is a good time to nap for young kids and gives parents some downtime too.